Wanting is different from having.

 When you don’t let yourself have what you already have, you’re in a trap of your own making.
 You’re perpetually restless and disengaged.
 You aren’t present—you’re pursuing a happiness that’s always somewhere else.

 Idea for Impact: Don’t be so occupied wanting the next thing that you don’t allow yourself to enjoy what’s in front of you now.
-You’ll become more content if you look harder for things to be grateful for in the here and now.
+You’ll become more content if you look harder for something to be grateful for in the here and now.